-LGBTQ+ Milwaukee supervisor says man attacked him with a gay slur, then punched him in the face
+LGBTQ+ Milwaukee supervisor says man called him a gay slur, then punched him in the face at a mall

-MILWAUKEE (AP) — Milwaukee County’s first openly LGBTQ+ county supervisor says an assailant attacked him with a gay slur and then punched him in the face this week at a suburban mall.
+MILWAUKEE (AP) — Milwaukee County’s first openly LGBTQ+ county supervisor says an assailant called him a gay slur and then punched him in the face this week at a suburban mall.

 Supervisor Peter Burgelis was struck in the face while inside a store at the Mayfair Mall on Monday, news outlets reported, citing Wauwatosa police.